0xhav0c/FastVulnVerify/readme.md

 My aim is to turn this tool into a more comprehensive and capable cybersecurity solution, where everyone can contribute.
 With your contributions, we can expand the modular structure of the script to create a more powerful and effective vulnerability verification tool.

+## Notes
+The exploit and nmap scripts used in the script were obtained from public repos long ago.
+If the owners write, I can add them here as a thank you ^^